Connect a Next.js application to PlanetScale

 - Region — Choose the region closest to you or your application.
 It's important to note if you intend to make this branch a production branch, you will not be able to change the region later, so choose the region with this in mind.

 If you have an existing cloud-hosted database, you can also choose the "Import" option to import your database to PlanetScale using our Import tool.
 If you go this route, we recommend using our Database Imports documentation.

-A development branch,
+A production branch,